coreos/coreos-installer/docs/cmd/install.md

             Install a system that will run on the specified cloud or virtualization platform, such as "vmware".

+        --console <spec>
+            Kernel and bootloader console

+            Set the kernel and bootloader console, using the same syntax as the parameter to the "console=" kernel argument.

         --append-karg <arg>
             Append default kernel arg